scottfr/SystemsBook/Environment/environment.md

 ## New Insight ##

 When you create a New Insight in Insight Maker you don't actually have to start with a blank canvas.
-Insight Maker presents you with a very simple working Rabbits Population model so there's something there to work with and get you started.
+Insight Maker presents you with a very simple working Rabbits Population model so there's something there to interact with and get you started.

 # Model